 DDL Edinburgh, 11th to 13th December 2019

 Upperton will be exhibiting at Drug Delivery to Lung (DDL) in Edinburgh this December, to showcase their pulmonary delivery capabilities and technical knowledge.
-Attending DDL on behalf of Upperton are: Dr Andrew Naylor Director of R&D, Sarah Bayliss Director of Quality Assurance and Klara Fisken Business Development Associate.
+Attending DDL, at Booth 144, on behalf of Upperton are: Dr Andrew Naylor Director of R&D, Sarah Bayliss Director of Quality & Compliance and Klara Fisken Business Development Associate.